-service will not be duplicated or supplanted through Medicaid funding. required by the local jurisdiction where the business is located.
-Comply with applicable laws and regulations and: Provide care and supervision to meet the child's needs including communicating with the child; Maintain all child records, safeguard cash resources and personal property; Direct the work of others in providing care when applicable, Apply the reasonable and prudent parent standard; Promote a normal, healthy, balanced, and supported childhood experience and treat a child as part of the family; Attend training and professional development; Criminal Records/Child Abuse Registry clearance; Report special incidents; Ensure each child's personal rights; and, Maintain a clean, safe, health home environment.
+State Plan Under Title XIX of the Social Security Act STATE/TERRITORY: CALIFORNIA service will not be duplicated or supplanted through Medicaid funding. required by the local jurisdiction where the business is located.
+1. Comply with applicable laws and regulations and: 2.
+Provide care and supervision to meet the child's needs including communicating with the child; 3.
+Maintain all child records, safeguard cash resources and personal property; 4.
+Direct the work of others in providing care when applicable, 5.
+Apply the reasonable and prudent parent standard; 6.
+Promote a normal, healthy, balanced, and supported childhood experience and treat a child as part of the family; 7.
+Attend training and professional development; 8.
+Criminal Records/Child Abuse Registry clearance; 9.
+Report special incidents; 10.
+Ensure each child's personal rights; and, 11.
+Maintain a clean, safe, health home environment.
 Respite Facility; Residential Facility: Small Family Homes (Children Only) Health and Safety Code §§1500-1567.8 As appropriate, a business license as required by the local jurisdiction where the business is located.
 N/A Title 22, CCR §§ 83000-83088.
 Regulations adopted by DSS to specify requirements for licensure of Small Family Homes.
 Licensee/Administrator Qualifications Criminal Records/Child Abuse Index Clearance; At least 18 years of age; Documented education, training, or experience in providing family home care and supervision appropriate to the type of children to be served.
-The amount of units or supervision appropriate to the type of children to full the served.
 The amount of units or supervision appropriate to the type of children to be served.
 The amount of units or training hours is not specified.
 The following are examples of acceptable education or training topics.
 Programs which can be shown to be similar are accepted: Child Development; Recognizing and/or dealing with learning disabilities;